 DISSCO (Digital Instrument for Sound Synthesis and Composition)

 An integrated system for composition and sound synthesis available on sourceFORGE.net.
-Ongoing project, latest version (DISSCO-2.0) May 2013.
+Ongoing project, the latest version is DISSCO-2.0.

 - UI News Bureau

 - Argonne News, June 20, 2005, vol.58, No. 12.

 - The Hub C-U June 30 - July 14 2005.

 - The News-Gazette, Champaign-Urbana, July 7, 2005, vol 153, No. 343.
 The News-Gazette

 SNDAN consists of a suite of command-line programs for time-variant spectrum analysis, parameter graphics, parameter modification, and resynthesis of musical sounds.
 It can be used for timbre research (stimuli preparation), synthesis model development, and for data in computer music.
 Two methods of analysis are phase vocoder (PVAN), which is a time-variant harmonic analysis method, and McAulay-Quatieri frequency tracking (MQAN), where spectral peaks are tracked and have no inherent restrictions on their number or harmonic nature.
 The frequency tracking method also includes pitch detection and harmonic separation.
 Programs are available for plotting acoustical parameters (e.g., amplitude or frequency vs. time), for modification of these parameters, and for additive resynthesis of the modified sounds.
 The SNDAN package can be freely downloaded and runs on any Unix system including Linux and Macintosh.
 It is also an open-source program.